andre-ye/andre-ye.github.io/ts/letters/to-the-incoming-ts-student.md

 Indeed, classes at TS have changed not only my immediate understandings of subjects, but my understanding of meta-learning - of honing the processes of learning, of questioning and finding answers, of attempting to better understand one's condition and identity in a sea of ideas, identities, and institutions.
 I have much to thank Dr. Zink for; her teaching is both gentle and provocative, and it is in English where I began the process of shedding immediate visceral reactions to texts or ideas - in which I embraced each text as a vessel of ideas I could accept or augment, and in which I learned to embrace complexities and continuity over binaries.
 Dr. Reagan's classes especially evoke a certain nostalgia; analyzing works of art, thinking about history in new ways, discussing readings and ideas.
 Reese's math class, too, taught me a certain mathematical humility, curiosity, and courage to navigate mathematics as an inquisitive explorer, rather than forcefully handheld by a textbook.
 Transition School has shown me the value in asking 'why?'; while I admit I often cannot answer these questions, internalizing and understanding the value of the question is the necessary spirit upon which potential answers or developments will be found.

+I think of TS as a small hammer that breaks and rebuilds its students stronger and more resilient.
+It will sting, and perhaps it may be throbbingly painful, but out of the dedication and work will become transformation and great learning.
+Nassim Taleb developed the term 'antifragile' to fill the absence of a concept that described things that grow stronger as a result of stress, shock, volatility, mistakes, and faults.
+The Transition School fosters antifragility, for the greatest growth comes often from the pains and struggle.

 Sincrerely,

 Andre Ye
 June 10th, 2021